mouadessalim/CookedGrabber/README.md

 The server only sends the cookie when it wants the web browser to save it.
 If you’re wondering “where are cookies stored,” it’s simple: your web browser will store it **locally** to remember the “name-value pair” that identifies you.

-**⚠ When you try to connect to an account using cookies it does not even generate a new login request to the server, that mean that the victim does not even receive the email with a `new connexion detected`.
-The target don't know that you are connected to the account because the server think it's him !**
+**⚠ When attempting to connect to an account using cookies, the system does not generate a new login request to the server.
+As a result, `the account owner does not receive an email notification` regarding a new login attempt.
+The server mistakenly assumes that the activity is coming from the legitimate account holder, leaving the owner unaware of any unauthorized access. !**

 *****☢ This reveals major security breaches in general websites and social networks ! ☢*****